Chriscbr/thinset/README.md

 Compared to a bitmap-based set, iteration over the set is proportional to the cardinality of the set (how many elements you have) instead of proportional to the maximum size of the set.

 The main downside is that the set uses more memory than other set implementations.
+Its ideal usage is in scenarios where the same set(s) can be reused many times (e.g. by using the `clear` operation).

 The map behaves identically to the set with the exception that it tracks data alongside the values that are stored in the set.
 Under the hood, `SparseSet` is a `SparseMap` of keys to `()`.